phelps-sg/llm-cooperation/jupyter-book/methods.md

 Our goal was to simulate the results of a real-life Prisoner's Dilemma (PD) game.
-Our results were wholly generated through automated conversations between a simulated "investigator" and Chat-GPT (a sample transcript is shown in Appendix B).
+Our results were wholly generated through automated conversations between a simulated "investigator" and Chat-GPT (a sample transcript is shown in [](appendixB).
 The investigator was an [automated script written in Python](https://gitlab.com/sphelps/llm-cooperation/-/blob/main/llm_cooperation/dilemma.py) which managed the experiment.
 As